“Picture-perfect chateau with stunning food and self-catering villas for 2-8, set amid vineyards near the Canal du Midi; ideal for families”

 - Bicycles Available

-There are 28 self-catering suites and villas spread across the grounds, hidden between lavender, honeysuckle and jasmine, and amongst fountains.
+There are 30 self-catering suites and villas spread across the grounds, hidden between lavender, honeysuckle and jasmine, and amongst fountains.
 Suites occupy the main chateau and feel more romantic.
 They also benefit from traditional hotel servicing and incredible views across the vineyards.
-For honeymooners, we’d suggest the cosy and secluded gardener’s cottage (Maison du Jardinier), hidden at the edge of the property, with its own pool.
+For honeymooners, we’d suggest the cosy and secluded gardener’s cottage (Maison du Jardinier), hidden at the edge of the property, with its own pool and beautiful sunsets.

 Within the former wine cellars, blacksmith’s quarters and stables, you find a mix of 2- and 3-bedroom villas.
 Some have a private pool or Jacuzzi; all have gardens or terraces.
 Our favourites were the atmospheric villas in the old wine cave with incredible views towards the mountains and mezzanines perched atop wooden beams (Les Maisons de la Cave).